 This understanding of the limited perception of the ant would probably affect readers differently.
 Perhaps some may find the situation hilarious––poor silly ant!
 Or perhaps one may find the situation exasperating––why is the ant made to think there is little when there is plenty?
 Or one might just think, who cares?
 It is only an ant and it really has nothing to do with me.
 It seems, however, that one could be wrong to pity the ant.
 As it is very likely that the ant probably sees exactly what it needs to see and thus caring for its grain as it does and living at the capacity it does, could possibly be the best state of living for it.
 In which case the ant is at home in its routines of life.

 So too, it might also be unnecessary to become angry on behalf of the ant.
 A situation I like to identify as a S.P.E.W. effort––If you have gone through Harry Potter you know that S.P.E.W. is a philanthropy project founded by Hermione Granger in chapter 14 of Harry Potter and the Goblet of Fire.
-Hermione was determined to save the house-elves, who are domestic natured, owned by families and passed down from generation to generation.
+Hermione was determined to save the house-elves, who are domestic natured, owned by families and passed down through generations.
 Hermione felt this was not right and wanted to deliver the elves from their masters, some of whom were quite evil.
-The problem, however, was that except from one elf, all the other elves preferred their position and did not want anything to do with Hermione’s ideas of freedom.
-In fact, they found her suggestions insulting and at varied distance from what they considered ideal.
-But because Hermione could not see how anyone could possibly want to serve, sometimes those who were undeserving, and take pleasure in it, she disagreed with the house-elves and worked on saving them in spite of themselves.
+The problem, however, was that except for one elf, all the others preferred their position and did not want anything to do with Hermione’s ideas of freedom.
+In fact, they found her suggestions insulting and at a varied distance from what they considered ideal.
+But because Hermione could not see how anyone could possibly want to serve, and even at times those who were undeserving, and also take pleasure in it, she disagreed with the house-elves and worked on saving them in spite of themselves.
 Thus creating disharmony amongst the elves and encouraging their dislike and ill treatment of her and her friends.
 In this way, it may not be best for one to try to teach the ant another way of living as the insect seems to be already dancing to the beat of its heart and is thus at home.

 The second part of the poem is as abstract as the first part is imaginable.
 Unlike the ant whose operation seems owning to an instinctual programing rather than a conscious act, the second part of the poem falls into a realm of will and choice where one can “Look / wider and farther.”
 And see abundance of wheat stacks and be able to understand that it is unnecessary to substitute the portion for the whole, for one is not an instinctual insect but a human being whose function is much more complex because “The essence of every human being can see, and what that essence-eye takes / in, the being becomes.”
 Be it as awe inspiring as “Saturn” or as wise and wealthy as “Solomon.”